rianvdm/manager-README/README.md

 I do my best work in asynchronous environments.
 I like being able to read or review documents during Deep Work time so that I can provide thoughtful feedback and comments.
 For non-urgent communication I prefer email over Slack because calm > chaos 🫠

 That doesn’t mean I hate meetings!
 I just prefer meetings to be for work that shouldn’t happen asynchronously.
 For instance, our 1:1s are sacred to me.
-They will happen every week (if I have to cancel I will provide as much heads up as possible, and provide a clear reason).
+They will happen every week.
+If I have to cancel I will provide as much heads up as possible, and provide a clear reason.
 Team brainstorming meetings are great—I love jamming together on stuff.
 Also great?
 Meetings to come to a decision that we couldn’t figure out asynchronously.

 For synchronous meetings I prefer a clear agenda and outcomes, as well as a pre-read (if available).